Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 Yeah, sure.

-Okay, I did.
+I did.

-I gave this guy the biggest attaboy, and uh uh I I I was totally taken aback by then, you know, started one what might have caused this, motivation is not all that important, but I was still curious what what caused this funding and I think the criticism and so forth.
+Motivation is not all that important, but I was still curious what caused this, funding, and I think the criticism and so forth.

 By the way, the students were not universally raking him over the coals.

-Well so did Bollinger during his introduction.
+Well, so did Bollinger during his introduction.

-I I you know what I don't I don't describe myself with either one of those labels.
+But I don't describe myself with either one of those labels.

 More what?

-More independent I try to think of myself as being more independent.
+I try to think of myself as being more independent.

-But I mean, is that what it's all about with you is whether or not I'm a liberal or a conservative?
+But I mean, is that what it's all about with you, is whether or not I'm a liberal or a conservative?

-I I think that you didn't expect this.
+I think that you didn't expect this.

 What you said is true.

-He did walk into a liberal institution surrounded by liberals, and rather than being sympathetic with him, as you've always told us, you told us that they're sympathetic with him, and rather than be sympathetic with him, they raked him over the call.
+And rather than being sympathetic with him, as you've always told us, you told us that they're sympathetic with him.

-So they absolutely him.
+So they absolutely did him.

 I have played soundbite after soundbite of elected Democrats sounding just like him in attacking George W. Bush.